Birmingham Children’s March

 Coloring Pages Teaching Guide

 In an effort to promote nonviolence education with people of all ages, Pace e Bene/Campaign Nonviolence has commissioned a series of coloring book pages that portray historic nonviolent struggles.
-Our first set features:
+So far, these pages include:

 Using art and history to open up conversation about current events, these creative resources can help you hold teach-ins, trainings, and multi-age education in a variety of settings.
 Each page is designed to encourage discussion of important topics like racial justice, civil rights, children’s rights, labor history, migrant justice, discrimination and prejudice, youth-led organizing, intergenerational movements, nonviolent action, social justice, and much more.